 Description: Authorize the request, activate the 5G access stratum time distribution.

-Inputs, Required: Target for 5G access stratum time distribution (one UE identified by SUPI, a group of UEs identified by an Internal Group Identifier), AF identifier, mandatory service parameters as described in Table 4.15.9.4-1.
+Inputs, Required: Target for 5G access stratum time distribution (one UE identified by a SUPI or a GPSI, a group of UEs identified by an Internal Group Identifier or an External Group Identifier), AF identifier, mandatory service parameters as described in Table 4.15.9.4-1.

 Inputs, Optional: Optional service parameters as described in Table 4.15.9.4-1.